Cottage Food Bill will soon include pickled vegetables!

 Colorado residents can earn up to $10,000 net revenue per year for each eligible item.
 For example, $10,000 from wheat bread, $10,000 from sourdough bread, $10,000 from cherry preserves and $10,000 from peach preserves.
 Producers can also sell up to 250 dozen farm fresh eggs per month direct to consumers.

-Food items that can be produced and sold under the Cottage Foods Act include pickled fruits and vegetables, candies, honey, jams, jellies, preserves, fruit butter, dehydrated produce, spices, teas, nuts, seeds, flour, fruit empanadas, certain baked goods and other non-potentially hazardous foods.
-Producers can also sell eggs under the law.
+Food items produced and sold under the Cottage Foods Act are limited to candies, honey, jams, jellies, preserves, fruit butter, dehydrated fruits and veggies, spices, teas, nuts, seeds, flour, fruit empanadas, certain baked goods & farm fresh eggs, with additional rules.
+Pickled vegetables after rules have been established by CO Board of Health.

 What are the requirements for selling eggs under the Cottage Foods Act?